haryati75/TGC12-P3-GreatToGoFoods-BE/README.md

-# GreatToGo Foods eShop
+# GreatToGo Foods eShop - Backend
 This is the backend administration module for the GreatToGo Foods eShop.

-Target users:
+An education-purpose project for TGC Singapore.

+## Business Goal:
+A meal-delivery site targeting health-conscious foodies to buy ready-to-eat meals, snacks and beverages.

+### Target users for the Backend Module:
 1. Business users (or Business owner's authorized personnel)
 2. System administrators

-An education-purpose project for TGC Singapore.

 ## Objectives:
 To enable users to perform operations support function: